sureshchegireddy/sat-roks-customizations-for-telco-apps/README.md

 ## 5. Satellite storage driver install based on storage template
 IBM Cloud Satellite provides storage templates for a set of storage providers/drivers.
-This is an alternative to installing from Catalog, OperatorHub, Helm charts, etc. This concept and process is well captured in [IBM documentation](https://cloud.ibm.com/docs/satellite?topic=satellite-sat-storage-template-ov).
+This is an alternative to installing from Catalog, OperatorHub, Helm charts, etc. This concept and process is well captured in [IBM documentation for Satellite storage templates](https://cloud.ibm.com/docs/satellite?topic=satellite-sat-storage-template-ov).

 ## 6. SCC privileges for application deployment
-Satellite/ROKS requires the default service account in a project/namespace to have elevated SCC privileges.
-This is necessary when a deployment in the namespace attempts to create pods.
+Satellite/ROKS requires the default service account in a project/namespace to have elevated Security Context Constraint (SCC) privileges.
+This is necessary when a deployment in the namespace attempts to create pods that need elevated access.
 One workaround is to identify the default `serviceaccount` used in the namespace for deployment, and add it as an `annotation` in the `privileged` SCC.

 ## 7. ExternalIP support for services
 Satellite/ROKS does not allow `deployments` to create `services` that have an `externalIP` defined.
-However, and `externalIP` can be patched after the `service` is created.
+However, an `externalIP` can be added using the `oc patch` command after the `service` has been created (with a `clusterIP`).
 This `externalIP` is only reachable within the ROKS cluster, unlike in RH OCP.